"Some people will tell you there is more to life than

 A thieves guild that operates as part of the Company.
 It operates a winery as its cover just outside of the city of Drakkell.

-The Street Rats are a large and fairly well organized gang of street urchins, beggars and thieves.
+The Gutter Rats are a large and fairly well organized gang of street urchins, beggars and thieves.
 Most of them are orphans between the ages of 8 and 18.
 They work together, share resources and protect each other.
 The size of the group varies from month to month, but is estimated to be around 200 children.
-They are led by a charimatic 16 year old who goes by the name of "Pigeon".
 This gang runs wild in the streets of Drakkel.
 They follow no laws but their own.
 They try to stay out of the way of the city guard.

 The largest temple in Drakkel is dedicated to the dwarven god, Gorkon, the Merchant King.
 That god's emphasis of money, power, influence and prestige meshes perfectly with the cutthroat business practices of Drakkel.
 Surprisingly, Kolter, lord of mischief, also has a sizeable temple here.